Ahmed-Makled/Equation-Solver/readme.md

-Sure, here's a sample README file for the Equation Solver web application:

 # Equation Solver

 Equation Solver is a simple web application that allows users to solve systems of linear equations using the method of substitution.
 The application takes two equations as input, each in the form of "ax + by = c", and calculates the values of variables 'x' and 'y' that satisfy both equations.